Loading

 Social Impact

 The trees will protect the natural habitat of the leopard along with all the other animals of the forest.
 By protecting its habitat, it will be ensured that the leopards do not venture into human habitat thus avoiding man-animal conflict.
-Including the community in the plantation, the process will increase awareness about the wildlife and will prevent them from venturing into the forest.
-The process of weeding carried out during the plantation process will prevent the growth of invasive tree species, thus facilitating the growth of trees and provide fodder for the animals.
-The 25,000 trees to be planted will create approximately 2,046 workdays of jobs in the nursery and planting activities and offset approximately 5,00,000 kgs of carbon/year.
+Including the community in the plantation, process will increase awareness about the wildlife and will prevent them from venturing into the forest.
+The process of weeding carried out during the plantation process will prevent the growth of invasive tree species, thus facilitating the growth of trees and providing fodder for the animals.
+The 25,000 trees to be planted will create approximately 2,046 workdays of jobs in the nursery and planting activities and offset approximately 5,00,000 kgs of carbon/per year.
 These trees will provide flowers, fruit, fodder, and fuel to rural communities and living creatures, improve water catchment, generate oxygen, reduce carbon dioxide in the atmosphere, fight climate change and enhance the habitat of the Indian leopard.

-Audit for Rajasthan, India
+Audit Independent Audit for Rajasthan, India

 Rajasthan, India